1. Home>

 Asistir in the Indicative Preterite

 The Indicative Preterite of asistir is used to talk about actions completed in the past, at a specific point in time.
-For example, "asistí", meaning "I assisted".
+For example, "asistí", meaning "I attended".

 In Spanish, the Indicative Preterite is known as "El Pretérito Indefinido".